 OPERATIONAL CHECK: Open and close the door using normal operation.
 If we find the door is not properly balanced, or there is damage or missing parts that may create a hazard or prevent proper operation, these conditions must be corrected before conducting a drop test.

 DROP TEST: A drop test is required to confirm that the fire door will close automatically during a fire emergency.
 Use manufacturer's drop test instructions.
 Door must be fully open before drop test.
 The door must close fully so the bottom bar rests on the sill.
 The average closing speed must be between 6" and 24" per second.
 Test each automatic closing option for the fire door.

 RESET THE DOOR: Reset the door per manufacturer's instructions.
 Open and close the door by normal operation.
-Drop test the door a second time, and reset again.
+Drop test the fire rated door a second time, and reset again.
 Of course, ultimate acceptance of a fire door is the decision of the authority having jurisdiction, as defined in NFPA 80.

 At Overhead Door Co. of Central Jersey, our commercial technicians have attended rigorous training prior to being authorized to inspect and drop test.
 We’ve been providing quality service to the central Jersey market over 45 years.
 Visit us on Route 202 South in Branchburg, NJ, between River Road and Readington Road, phone us at 908-722-5785 or find us on the web at www.OverheadDoorCo.com.